franleplant/nosleepjavascript-blog/content/blog/openid-oauth-authentication-for-nodejs/index.md

 interactions that make up the complete OAuth / OpenId Connect authorization code flow below in a [bonus section](#bonus-the-complete-sequence-diagram-of-oidc-authentication)

-In this step we are going to do two basic steps necessary for this type of auth flow:
+In this step we are going to build the two endpoints necessary for this type of auth flow:

 1. Auth entry point: Create a route that redirects to the right oidc provider authentication page and that kicks starts the whole auth flow, in our case we simply called it: `/auth/login` but you can use whatever you like.
 2. Callback: Create a route that the oidc provider will redirect back from the auth page with the auth code that we will later exchange for the proper access, id and refresh tokens.
 In our case we simply called it `/auth/callback` but again it can be whatever you want it to be.